Fire Insurance Claims Lawyer Portland

 Your insurance or your ability to buy insurance protection for wildfires may be a problem in your state.
 It is important to be represented by an attorney before completing a proof of loss or at an examination under oath.
 Call Richard Rizk to help you protect your rights.
 Economic damages include medical expenses and loss of wages.
 Non-economic damages are pain and suffering, interference with normal activities, and permanent injury.

 Early / Prompt Investigation Crucial

-A prompt and thorough investigation requires examination of the scene and instrumentalities involved in the accident.
+A prompt and thorough investigation requires examination of the scene and other factors that contributed to the accident.
 Timely interviews of any witness and collection of reports from investigating agencies is also important.
-Keep any instrumentalities involved in the fire preserved in post-accident condition until the cause of the fire and burn injury is clearly established.
+Keep any evidence that may have contributed to causing the fire preserved in post-accident condition until the cause of the fire and burn injury is clearly established.

 First Degree Burns

 First-degree burns are red and sensitive to touch.
 The skin appears white when light pressure is applied.
 First-degree burns cause minimal tissue damage at the skin surface.
 A sunburn is a first-degree burn.

 Second-degree burns affect both the outer-layer as well as the under lying layer of skin (dermis) causing redness, pain, swelling and blisters.
 These burns often affect sweat glands, and hair follicles.
 A deep second-degree burn is not properly treated will result in swelling and decreased blood flow—that can result in the burn becoming a third-degree burn.

 Third Degree Burns

 Third-degree burns affect the epidermis, dermis and hypodermis, causing charring of skin or a translucent white color, with coagulated vessels visible just below the skin surface.
 These burn areas may be numb, but the person may complain of pain.
 Third-degree burns heal very slowly due to the destruction of skin tissue.
 Third-degree burns frequently result in extensive scarring.